nilsrennebarth/minmake/README.rst

 For documentation see `the user manual`_

+There is also an incomplete `hacking howto`_ that is supposed to explain minmakes internal workings.

 .. _the user manual: doc/user-manual.rst
+.. _hacking howto: doc/hacking-howto.rst

 Example
 =======